AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Question 27

-Which operator concatenates Strings?
+Which operator concatenates Strings in Java?

 Answer: C